juldyzmurat/EY_Rice_Mapping/README.md

 Hyperparameter tuning and cross validation were utilized.

-Here is an updated Results section highlighting that the random forest model on RVI performed best on the EY test set:

 ## Results

 Multiple models were evaluated based on accuracy on a held-out EY test set consisting of Sentinel-1 SAR data over unknown crop types.